 This week we’re tackling federated learning including its development and security risks.
-In honor of our upcoming event Federated Learning, AI & Data Security, we sat down with Mr. Abdul Rahman Sattar, Lead Architect of Cybersecurity Analytics at TELUS to get some insights on the state of security when it comes to AI/ML federate learning.
+In honor of our event Federated Learning, AI & Data Security, we sat down with Mr. Abdul Rahman Sattar, Lead Architect of Cybersecurity Analytics at TELUS to get some insights on the state of security when it comes to AI/ML federate learning.

 To get started, can you briefly explain how federated AI works?